foundriesio/docs/source/reference-manual/security/device-gateway.rst

 2. Inspect your fleet of already registered devices, and delete those devices which you think are not legitimate.
    After this point, you can be sure that an attacker can no longer steal your new Intellectual Property (provided by OTA updates).
-   FoundriesFactory advices you to also prepare a separate plan how to deal with already compromised devices.
+   FoundriesFactory advises you to also prepare a separate plan for how to deal with already compromised devices.

 3. Rotate client certificates on your devices which have a client certificate issued by a Device CA you are revoking.
    You may use Foundries.io hosted :ref:`ref-cert-rotation` service, or use your own certificate rotation workflow.
-   Make sure that new device client certificates are issued by one of Device CAs enabled at your Factory.
+   Make sure that new device client certificates are issued by one of the Device CAs enabled for your Factory.

 4. Revoke the Device CA.
    At this point a reference to a given Device CA is completely removed from our servers, hence becomes untrusted.